Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion Battery Materials: Results and discussion

-Figure \ref{fig:fig_imp_fea} represents the feature importance analysis for voltage prediction in battery materials reveals that the most influential descriptors are related to the thermodynamic stability, electronic structure and redox behavior of the compounds.
+Figure \ref{fig:fig_imp_fea} represents the analysis of the importance of characteristics for voltage prediction in battery materials that reveals that the most influential descriptors are related to the thermodynamic stability, electronic structure and redox behavior of compounds.
 The top two features, stability\_discharge (MeV/atom) and stability\_charge (MeV/atom), indicate the energetic stability of the material in both charge and discharge states.
-These features are crucial as they reflect the material’s ability to reversibly intercalate and deintercalate ions without significant structural degradation, which directly affects the voltage profile \cite{liu2016understanding}.
-The average p valence electrons and maximum number of unfilled p orbitals (max:num\_p\_unfilled) provide insight into the electronic structure, particularly the capacity of the material to accommodate electron transfer during redox reactions\cite{saubanere2014intuitive}.
-The minimum energy from the Ghosh electronegativity scale \cite{ghosh2005new,ghosh2009electronegativity} (min:en\_ghosh) captures the material’s ability to stabilize anion-cation interactions, which is critical for determining the redox potential\cite{sharma2023computational}.
-Additionally, the standard deviation of oxidation states reflects the variability in oxidation behavior across constituent elements, influencing charge transfer dynamics\cite{louis2022accurate}.
+These features are crucial because they reflect the material’s ability to reversibly intercalate and deintercalate ions without significant structural degradation, directly affecting the voltage profile \cite{liu2016understanding}.
+The average p-valence electrons and the maximum number of unfilled p orbitals (max:num\_p\_unfilled) provide insight into the electronic structure, particularly the capacity of the material to accommodate electron transfer during redox reactions\cite{saubanere2014intuitive}.
+The minimum energy of the Ghosh electronegativity scale \cite{ghosh2005new,ghosh2009electronegativity} (min: en\_ghosh) captures the material's ability to stabilize anion-cation interactions, which is critical for determining the redox potential\cite{sharma2023computational}.
+Furthermore, the standard deviation of the oxidation states reflects the variability in the oxidation behavior between the constituent elements, influencing the charge transfer dynamics\cite{louis2022accurate}.
 Features such as fraction of s valence electrons, maximum ground-state magnetic moment (max:gs\_mag\_moment), and 5-norm\cite{moses2021machine} (a measure of geometric or electronic structure variability) further contribute by characterizing bonding nature, magnetic properties, and structural stability, respectively.
 Lastly, the average van der Waals radius (ave:vdw\_radius\_uff) highlights the role of atomic size in determining ion mobility within the material\cite{sotoudeh2024ion}.
-These features collectively define the electrochemical performance and voltage characteristics of battery materials, aiding in the rational design of high-performance electrodes.
+These features collectively define the electrochemical and voltage characteristics of battery materials, which aids in the rational design of high-performance electrodes.